ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 **Problem**: If you think probability is not real, then it would not really be mechanism but just patterns

 **Solution**: It's DN!

+Formal languages need interpretation.
+Natural language comes interpeted

+Explanatory information is info about the ideal explanatory text.

+Are they talking about explanatory info or exchanging explanatory explanation?

+Talking about explanatory info: "Ideal explanation consists exactly 100 words" (There are so many ways to give information about explanatory text) *This seems a very bad problem*

+What counts as an explanatory exchange?